jack-fs/jack-fs.github.io/index.md

 Hello, I'm Jack!
 I like music and maths.

-This is a site for me to keep track of my web presence - it's a work in progress.
+Excuse the sparsity of this site -- it's a work in progress.

-Head over to the [Music](music.md) page for information on my music, or to the [Technical Work](tech.md) page for my technical work.
+Head over to the [Music](music.md) page or the [Technical Work](tech.md) page for more info!